The Common Thread yarn shop and cafe opens this August in the Warehouse Arts District

 A new café and wine bar designed to evoke the laid-back spirit of Morocco, where people sip beverages and socialize throughout the day, is coming to downtown St. Petersburg.

-The café, called Ruya (from the Arabic word ru’yah, meaning “vision” or “dream”), will serve coffee from local roaster Look Alive Coffee, tea, beer, wine, and Moroccan pastries when it opens this summer at 2200 1st Avenue South in the Grand Central District.
+The café, called Ruya (from the Arabic word ru’yah, meaning “vision” or “dream”), will serve coffee, tea, beer, wine, and Moroccan pastries when it opens this summer at 2200 1st Avenue South in the Grand Central District.

 The space previously housed If I Brewed the World, a microbrewery that closed on March 8.